VakuTheDaku/Mint_Sol_NFT/README.md

-Example on minting an NFT on the solana blockchain using metaplex sdk
+Example on minting a NFT on the solana blockchain using metaplex sdk